 The Faculty of Arts and Social Sciences Mentoring Program includes tailored programs for undergraduate students, international students and students aged 25+.
 We also have mentoring programs for education and social work students, first-in-family students studying economics and Aboriginal and Torres Strait Islander students.

 The Undergraduate Mentoring Program will connect you with a senior student mentor in your area of study.
-Starting in Orientation Week and running for six weeks, the program is designed to help make your transition to university a little easier.
+Starting in Welcome Week and running for six weeks, the program is designed to help make your transition to university a little easier.
 You’ll get to meet up with your mentor and other first-year students who’ll help answer your questions and provide advice on settling into life at university.

 Moving to a new country can be daunting.
 By joining our International Mentoring Program you can connect with senior students and other international students.
 You’ll have access to valuable skills-building workshops, talks, seminars and networking opportunities on campus.